drwetter/testssl.sh/doc/testssl.1.md

 Any single check switch supplied as an argument prevents testssl.sh from doing a default run.
 It just takes this and if supplied other options and runs them - in the order they would also appear in the default run.

-`-e, --each-cipher` checks each of the local 359 cipher (openssl + sockets) remotely on the server and reports back the result in wide mode.
+`-e, --each-cipher` checks each of the local 364 ciphers (openssl + sockets) remotely on the server and reports back the result in wide mode.
 If you want to display each cipher tested you need to add `--show-each`.
-The default is here to list the following parameter: `hexcode`, `OpenSSL cipher suite name`,i `key exchange`, `encryption bits`, `RFC cipher suite name (RFC)`.
+Per default it lists the following parameter: `hexcode`, `OpenSSL cipher suite name`,i `key exchange`, `encryption bits`, `RFC cipher suite name (RFC)`.
 Please note the `--mapping` parameter changes what cipher suite names you will see here and at which position.
 Also please note that the __bit__ length for the encryption is shown and not the __security__ length.
 For 3DES due to the Meet-in-the-Middle problem the bit size of 168 bits is equivalent to the security size of 112 bits.
+The output is sorted by security strength, it lists the encryption bits though.

-`-E, --cipher-per-proto`  checks each of the possible ciphers per protocol.
-If you want to display each cipher tested you need to add `--show-each`
+`-E, --cipher-per-proto`  similar to `-e, --each-cipher` it checks each of the possible ciphers, here: per protocol.
+If you want to display each cipher tested you need to add `--show-each`.
+The output is sorted by security strength, it lists the encryption bits though.

 `-s, --std, --standard`   tests certain lists of cipher suites by strength.
 Those lists are (`openssl ciphers $LIST`, $LIST from below:)